wisdom-diala/cryptocap-pkg/README.md

 For all endpoints, a single page offers 100 responses by default and supports up to 2,000 responses per page upon requests.

 With this package, you don't have to bother about connecting to the endpoints, it has already be taken care of by the package facades class.
-To get response from the enpoints, you have to just use the related facade class which will out the response in json format.
+To get response from the enpoints, you have to just use the related facade class which will output the response in json format.

 ### Installation
 Run this composer command to install the package